As women, we ovulate. It is part of our normal cycle and exclusive to women. But, it’s a process that, until recently, we knew very little about.

 When a girl flowers into a woman, the estrogen-progesterone cycle begins to mature the eggs.
 Some mature faster than other.
 Generally, the first few cycles a woman experiences contain immature eggs, although some women could have fully developed, mature eggs right from the first cycle.

 One egg generally is matured fully at a time.
-Somewhere between days 13 and 16, the amount of estrogen in your body begins to increase dramatically, which causes the production of another hormone,
+Somewhere between days 13 and 16, the amount of estrogen in your body begins to increase dramatically, which causes the production of another hormone, luteinizing hormone.
+This luteinizing hormone triggers the ovaries to release a fully matured egg.
+The ovulation day release happens about 24 to 36 hours after luteinizing hormone is detected in the blood.

 How to Know When You’re Ovulating